worepix/doc-chester/source/basics/playground.rst

 - On Windows 7 and macOS please install the `FTDI VCP drivers <https://www.ftdichip.com/Drivers/VCP.htm>`_
 - On Ubuntu you need to be in ``dialout`` user group.
 Please use command ``sudo usermod -a -G dialout $USER`` and restart computer
 - HARDWARIO Playground cannot flash older Core Module Revision 1.
-Please use the ``bcf`` tool.
-See version comparison !!TODO!!!!!!
+Please use the ``bcf`` tool. :doc:`See version comparison <../hardware/comparison>`